Kasperjoergensen3/MLOps_project/reports/README.md

 >
 > Answer:

 Jonatan used 17$, Kasper used 9.85$, Asger used 2.67$ and Alexander used all 50$ because he created too many containers and let them sit idle overnight😅.
+In total 79.5$ was spent during development.

 ## Overall discussion of project